apache/spark/docs/sparkr.md

 The entry point into SparkR is the `SparkContext` which connects your R program to a Spark cluster.
 You can create a `SparkContext` using `sparkR.init` and pass in options such as the application name , any spark packages depended on, etc. Further, to work with DataFrames we will need a `SQLContext`, which can be created from the  SparkContext.
-If you are working from the SparkR shell, the `SQLContext` and `SparkContext` should already be created for you.
+If you are working from the `sparkR` shell, the `SQLContext` and `SparkContext` should already be created for you.

 {% highlight r %}